epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 Ever wondered what's really going on behind those glitzy movie premieres and blockbuster earnings?
 Well, we're pulling back the curtain to reveal the economic drama behind the silver screen!
 So, grab your popcorn, and let's dive into the world of movie economics.

 Here's the blockbuster lineup of questions we're tackling:
-- **Inflation and Trends in the Movie Industry:** When adjusted for inflation, how does the revenue of older movies compare to recent modern movies?
+1. **Inflation and Trends in the Movie Industry**: When adjusted for inflation, how does the revenue of older movies compare to recent modern movies?
 Is there a notable trend in the budget of movies over the years when considering inflation?
-- **Global Economic Growth and its Influence on the Movie Industry:** What is the relationship between global economic indicators (like GDP) and movie's gross revenue?
+2. **Global Economic Growth and its Influence on the Movie Industry**: What is the relationship between global economic indicators (like GDP) and movie's gross revenue?
 Are there regional differences?
-- **Determinants of a Movie's Financial Success:** How do factors like budget, runtime, and movie ratings impact the movie's revenue or profitability?
+3. **Determinants of a Movie's Financial Success**: How do factors like budget, runtime, and movie ratings impact the movie's revenue or profitability?
-- **Influence of the Global Financial Crisis on the Movie Industry:** How have significant global events, such as the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
+4. **Influence of the Global Financial Crisis on the Movie Industry**: Did the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
-- **Correlation Between Money Related Movies and the Global Financial Crisis:** Does the frequency of money-related words in movie plot summaries correlate with box office success?
-Are they more frequent after the Global Financial Crisis?
+5. **Correlation Between Money Related Movies and the Global Financial Crisis**: How has the frequency of money-related movies evolved over time?
+Are they more frequent before or after the Global Financial Crisis?
-- **Predictive Analysis of Movie Revenue:** Can a regression model using variables like budget, GDP, country, runtime, and release year effectively predict a movie's revenue?
+6. **Predictive Analysis of Movie Revenue**: Can a regression model effectively predict a movie's revenue?

-[TODO] coordinate with readme, and the questions below

 ## Inflation and Trends in the Movie Industry
 As we journey through the glitz and glamour of the movie industry, let's take a moment to adjust our lenses for inflation.
 It's like time-traveling with numbers!
 Did you know that without this adjustment, comparing the box office success of "Gone with the Wind" to "Avengers: Endgame" is like comparing apples to space shuttles?
 Let's dive into the real score of movie revenues when we level the playing field with inflation.